When Cancer Spreads to the Bone

 - Osteoporosis (OS-tee-oh-puh-ROH-sis)—bone that has become so thin you are at higher risk of bone breaks.

 The DEXA scan test gives your bone density as “score.”
 Here is what the score means:

-- Between + 1 or – 1: bone mineral density is normal
+- Between +1 and -1: bone mineral density is normal

 You may also get a Fracture Risk Assessment Tool (FRAX) score when you get your DEXA bone density score.
 Your FRAX score is an estimate of how likely you are to break a bone in the next 10 years.
 Your score is based on your age, weight, gender, smoking history, alcohol use, and whether you have already had one or more broken bones.
 Your doctor will use the scores from these two tests to decide whether to recommend that you take a bone building drug.

-Bone metastases is one of the most common type of metastases.
-It is also one of the most treatable.
+Bone metastases are one of the most common types of metastases.
+It is also very treatable.
 The treatments your doctor recommends will be based on:

 - Your symptoms